Health Services Administration (MHSA) Online Degree

 Preferred (not required)

-- GPA: 3.0 and above; if your GPA is less than 3.0, please state the circumstances in your Statement of Intent, if you are comfortable sharing.
+- GPA: 3.0 and above; if your GPA is less than 3.0, please state the circumstances in your Statement of Intent, if you are comfortable sharing

-- Undergraduate or graduate economics course
+- Undergraduate or graduate accounting course, economics course, and/or statistics course

 GRE/GMAT scores are not required for admission to the Executive Master of Health Services Administration program.